ricardocabral/iskdaemon/src/api-docs/README.txt

-An introduction regarding the supplied API client examples for interacting with isk-daemon instances is available at
+An introduction to these API client examples for interacting with isk-daemon instances is available at

 http://server.imgseek.net/2007/02/22/introduction-to-api-client-libraries/